zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### FlightClimbingSpeed
 - Description: Ascent and Descent speed for the vehicle in the air.
 Numbers above 1 require turning the synced rigidbody for vehicle into another joint rigidbody.
 - Default Value: 5.690141

+## ModSupport:DynamicLocations

+### DynamicLocationLoginMovesPlayerToBed
+- Description: login/logoff point moves player to last interacted bed or first bed on ship
+- Default Value: true

+## CustomMesh

+### Water Mask Prefabs Enabled
+- Description: Allows placing a dynamically sized cube that removes all water meshes intersecting with it.
+This also removes all water meshes when looking through it.
+So use it wisely, it's not perfect
+- Default Value: true

+### Enable Testing 4x4 Water Mask Prefabs, these are meant for demoing water obstruction.
+- Description: login/logoff point moves player to last interacted bed or first bed on ship
+- Default Value: true

+## Underwater

+### WaveSizeMultiplier
+- Description: Make the big waves.
+- Default Value: 2

+### UnderwaterShipCameraZoom
+- Description: Zoom value to allow for underwater zooming.
+Will allow camera to go underwater at values above 0.
+0 will reset camera back to default.
+- Default Value: 500

+### AllowedEntiesList
+- Description: List separated by comma for entities that are allowed on the ship
+- Default Value:

+### AllowNonPlayerCharactersUnderwater
+- Description: Adds entities not considered players into the underwater onboard checks.
+This can cause performance issues, but if you are bringing animals it's important.
+Side-effects could include serpants and other water entites do not behave correctly
+- Default Value: true

+### Use Underwater Fog
+- Description: Adds fog to make underwater appear more realistic.
+This should be disabled if using Vikings do swim as this mod section is not compatible yet.
+- Default Value: true

+### Underwater fog color
+- Description: Adds fog to make underwater appear more realistic.
+This should be disabled if using Vikings do swim as this mod section is not compatible yet.
+- Default Value: 009099FF

+### Underwater Fog Intensity
+- Description: Adds fog to make underwater appear more realistic.
+This should be disabled if using Vikings do swim as this mod section is not compatible yet.
+- Default Value: 0.02

+### UnderwaterAccessMode
+- Description: Allows for walking underwater anywhere.
+If this is enabled it will override other walking flags.
+- Default Value: WaterZoneOnly

+## Quick Start (DEBUG-ONLY)

+### QuickStartWorldName
+- Description: Set the quick start World Name
+- Default Value: ZolVehicles

+### QuickStartWorldPassword
+- Description: Set the quick start world password
+- Default Value: 123456

+### QuickStartEnabled
+- Description: Enable Quick start
+- Default Value: true

+### QuickStartWorldPlayerName
+- Description: Quick start player name.
+Must be valid to start the quick start
+- Default Value: Zol